sherlock0062/LifeQualAbgabebereit/Readme.md

 to start up our server.

 and then
+Make sure that the Live Server extension is installed in VS Code and running.
-double click on the home.html to test out the website!
+Then double click on the home.html to test out the website!